kathalexknuts/MVIWAS/README.md

 # MV-IWAS Analysis Pipeline

-This file outlines the analysis pipeline for the UKBB application in Knutson and Pan (2020).
+This file outlines the analysis pipeline for the UKBB application in "Implicating Causal Brain Imaging Endophenotypes in Alzheimer’s Disease using Multivariable IWAS and GWAS Summary Data" (Knutson, Deng and Pan, 2020).
 The key steps in our analysis include:

-1. Downloading reference data, such as 1000G
+1. Downloading 1000G reference data
 2. Downloading, Reformatting, & Clumping+Thresholding UKBB IDP GWAS summary statistics
 3. Acquiring IGAP Summary Statistics & extracting overlapping SNPs from UKBB GWAS
 4. Obtain estimated LD matrices for Stage 1 variants